roboplc/iec60870-5/README.md

 # Troubleshooting

-As IEEE 60870-5 is a complex standard, the hardware/software vendors usually do not implement it it full, some parts may require additional development/workarounds.
+As IEC 60870-5 is a complex standard, the hardware/software vendors usually do not implement it it full, some parts may require additional development/workarounds.